Jemm: Injustice Gang

 Jemm resurfaces years later as a member of the Injustice Gang, having been brainwashed by Lex Luthor and used a weapon against the Justice League.
 Martian Manhunter telepathically connects with Jemm, which frees him but leaves him comatose.
 He then learns that Jemm has been chosen to enter an arranged marriage with White Saturnian princess Cha'rissa to unite the Red and White Saturnians.

 New Krypton

 Jemm appears in Superman: World of New Krypton as the leader of the Saturnians.
 He commands all three known Saturnian races, including the white Koolars and the yellow "Faceless Hunters".

 Powers and abilities

 Jemm possesses similar powers and weaknesses to Martian Manhunter, with the exception of shapeshifting.
 He can fire psychic energy blasts from the gemstone in his forehead, known as the Mark of Jargon.

 Other versions

-An alternate universe variant of Jemm from Earth-48 appears in Countdown to Final Crisis.
+An alternate universe version of Jemm from Earth-48 appears in Countdown to Final Crisis.